Carbonado in Pierce County, Washington — The American West (Northwest)

 Marker series.
 This marker is included in the E Clampus Vitus marker series.

 Location.
 47° 4.615′ N, 122° 3.342′ W. Marker is in Carbonado, Washington, in Pierce County.
 Marker is on Pershing Avenue west of 2nd Street, on the left when traveling west.
+The plaque is located on the front of The Carbonado Saloon building, just to the left of the front entrance door.
 Touch for map.
-The plaque is located on the front of The Carbonado Saloon building, just to the left of the front entrance door.
-Marker is at or near this postal address: 101 Pershing Avenue, Carbonado WA 98323, United States of America.
+Marker is Touch for directions.

 Other nearby markers.
-At least 1 other marker is within 2 miles of this marker, measured as Wilkeson Eagles Building 100th Anniversary (approx. 2 miles away).
+At least 1 other marker is within 2 miles of this marker, measured as the crow flies.
+Wilkeson Eagles Building 100th Anniversary (approx. 2 miles away).

 Also see . . .